Paap

-Paap is a 2003 Indian crime thriller film, directed by Pooja Bhatt in her directorial debut, and features John Abraham, Udita Goswami, Gulshan Grover and Mohan Agashe.
-The film received mixed reviews from critics, praising its cinematography, and direction, but criticism for the screenplay.
+Paap is a 2003 Indian Hindi-language crime thriller film directed by Pooja Bhatt in her directorial debut.
+The film stars John Abraham, Udita Goswami, Gulshan Grover and Mohan Agashe.
+The film received mixed reviews from critics, who praised the cinematography, and direction, but criticised the screenplay.
 The film is remembered for its soundtrack and also marked the Bollywood debut of singer Rahat Fateh Ali Khan with "Mann Ki Lagan".

-The film was inspired by Witness (1985).
+The film was inspired by the 1985 American film Witness.

 Plot

-The story is about a young girl, Kaaya (Udita Goswami), living in the valley of Spiti, waiting to join a Buddhist monastery—an idea that has been fed to her since childhood by her father (Mohan Agashe) and one that she has never questioned.
-When Lama Norbu (Denzil Smith), a senior lama from the monastery, has a dream that the Buddhist teacher Rinpoche has been reborn, he sends Kaaya to Delhi to bring him back to the monastery.
+The story is about a young girl, Kaaya, living in the valley of Spiti, waiting to join a Buddhist monastery—an idea that has been fed to her since childhood by her father and one that she has never questioned.
+When Lama Norbu, a senior lama from the monastery, has a dream that the Buddhist teacher Rinpoche has been reborn, he sends Kaaya to Delhi to bring him back to the monastery.
 Kaaya goes to Delhi and manages to get the child, but just when they are about to return home, the child witnesses the murder of a police officer in a hotel.
-The investigations are taken over by another police officer, Shiven (John Abraham), who prohibits Kaaya and the young boy from returning home.
-During this time, the boy identifies Raj Mehra (Gulshan Grover) as the murderer.
+The investigations are taken over by another police officer, Shiven, who prohibits Kaaya and the young boy from returning home.
+During this time, the boy identifies Raj Mehra as the murderer.
 Soon Shiven finds himself in a web of intrigue and deceit where he can trust no one.
 He is forced to escape to Spiti along with Kaaya and the young boy, whom he is now determined to protect.
 Shiven has, however, seriously been injured, and upon reaching Spiti, he has to undergo treatment at Kaaya's home.

 While nursing him back to health, Kaaya is attracted to Shiven, an exciting feeling she has never experienced before.
 Shiven too finds himself drawn to Kaaya, a girl unlike any he has ever known.
 Kaaya is caught in a dilemma, for she has too long subdued her basic instincts and desires in her search for the 'ultimate truth.'
-A sexual attraction is one that her conditioned mind sees as a sin (paap), but one she cannot deny.
+A sexual attraction is one that her conditioned mind sees as a sin, but one she cannot deny.
 Shiven sees this dilemma and tries to show Kaaya that there is a life out there for which she has a full right to live.
 In the meantime, Kaaya's father finds out about what has been going on under his roof and is furious with Shiven.
 He sees Shiven as a polluting influence upon his peaceful life, a man who has brought defiling things like pistols into their home.
 At this juncture, Shiven's past catches up with them, and Mehra's men are close on his heels.

-After much chaos, finally, Shiven and Kaaya are shown reuniting, with a passionate kiss.
+After much chaos, finally, Shiven and Kaaya are shown reuniting in a passionate embrace.